TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 why do not investigate them further.
 As we do not have access to any other metric than the MSE loss during training, we have to evaluate the student by finetuning on downstream tasks, which follows in the next section.
-This will answer whether the distillation actually yields a model competetive in performance to the teacher model, and if the knowledge transfer was successful.
+This will answer whether the distillation actually yields a model competitive in performance to the teacher model, and if the knowledge transfer was successful.

 #figure(